patrikkarlsson72/intunepack/doc/prd.md

 ## User Stories

 ### Package Creation
-- As an IT admin, I want to click to select an installer so that I can quickly generate a `.intunewin` package for Intune deployment.
+- As an IT admin, I want to follow a guided 4-step workflow so that I can create `.intunewin` packages without command-line knowledge.
-- As an IT admin, I want to select multiple files or folders so that I can package complex applications with dependencies.
+- As an IT admin, I want to select a folder containing setup files so that I can package complex applications with dependencies.
+- As an IT admin, I want to select the main setup executable so that IntuneWinAppUtil can properly detect the application type.
+- As an IT admin, I want to choose where to save the output file so that I can organize my packages effectively.
+- As an IT admin, I want to see visual progress indicators so that I know which steps I've completed and what's next.
 - As an IT admin, I want to see a progress bar so that I know how long the packaging operation will take.

 ### Package Extraction